Home

 Most dental pain can be seen because something in the oral cavity caused it, and it can be observed or is visible on an X-ray.

-TMJ pain can be sneaky.
+TMJ (Temporomandibular Joint) pain can be sneaky.
 It is usually a mild discomfort that radiates from the jaw, ear, face or neck.
 Many of those patients have ear pain, despite their ears being entirely healthy.

-Typical symptoms associated with TMJ disorder :
+Typical symptoms associated with TMJ (Temporomandibular Joint) disorder :

-Nerves, muscles and anatomical space overlap between TMJ and dental pain.
+Nerves, muscles and anatomical space overlap between TMJ (Temporomandibular Joint) and dental pain.
 As a result, pain messages can cross paths.
 A patient can experience tooth pain when the issue is in fact, the jaw joint or muscles.

 Imaging may be recommended in some cases to analyse joint position and disc movement.
 This comprehensive approach is beneficial in elucidating.
 If the pain is musculoskeletal, joint-related, dental or a combination of causes.